Haseebullah Khan: Domestic career

 In December 2021, Khan was called up to the Pakistan Under-19 cricket team for the 2022 Under-19 World Cup.
 He was later named in the Under-19 World Cup team of the tournament.

 In March 2022, he made his List A debut for Balochistan in the 2021–22 Pakistan Cup against Northern.
-In the semi-finals of the tournament, Khan scored a century against Sindh.
+In the semi-finals of the tournament, Khan's century (131) against Sindh was instrumental in taking his team to the final.
+He was adjudged player-of-the-match for that knock.
 Balochistan won the tournament, with Khan being the leading run-scorer in the competition.

 In September 2022, he made his first-class debut for Balochistan in the 2022–23 Quaid-e-Azam Trophy against Khyber Pakhtunkhwa.

 In March 2023, he made his PSL debut for Peshawar Zalmi and scored a half-century.

 International career

-In December 2022, alongside batsman Saim Ayub and fast bowler Ihsanullah, Haseebullah was one of the three youngsters selected to be included in the national squad for the second Test match of the New Zealand series in Karachi, so they could get some international exposure and see the dynamics of the dressing room.
+In December 2022, alongside Saim Ayub and Ihsanullah, Khan was one of the three youngsters selected to share a dressing room with the national squad for the second Test match of the New Zealand series.
+He made his T20I debut on 21 January 2024 in the fifth match of the T20I series against New Zealand.